Qqwy/elixir-tensor/README.md

 - Three-dimensional tensors are shown with indentation and colour changes, to show the relationship of the values inside.
 - Four-dimensional Tensors and higher print their lower-dimension values from top-to-bottom.

+### Efficiency

+The Tensor package is completely built in Elixir.
+It is _not_ a wrapper for any functionality written in other languages.

+This does mean that if you want to do heavy number crunching, you might want to look for something else.

+However, as Tensor uses as _sparse_ tensor implementation, many calculations can be much faster than you might expect from a _terse_ tensor implementation, depending on your input data.

 ## Installation